emacsnyc/emacsnyc.github.io/index.md

 ### We're the Emacs meetup in NYC!

 We get together once a month or so (we're currently aiming for the first Monday of the month).
 We have some pizza and drinks and listen to an Emacs-related talk or two.
-Fun times are had by all.
+Fun times are had by all. =)

 Talks are recorded.
 We post the videos on YouTube for streaming.
 We also release the [videos for download] in a free format.

 Announcements of new meetings and talk descriptions are posted on our [meetup.com group].
 We also cross-post them here on our blog, if you prefer RSS and/or don't want to get a meetup.com account.

-Meetings take place at [thoughtbot]'s NYC office, which is currently located at the WeWork at 54 W. 40th St., right next to Bryant Park.
-We meet on the 10th floor.

 The group is sponsored by [thoughtbot], which provides the pizza, beer, and space.